 When you visit Bratislava you don’t have to worry about figuring out public transport or finding taxis because everywhere is within walking distance, more or less.
 At least in the city center all of the main attractions and things to do can be reached on foot.

 You can easily walk from the main train station to the city center, though buses and taxis are also available.

 5. Delicious Traditional Food (in large portions)

 A great way to try lots of local specialties is with a food tour!
-This Bratislava food tour is a private 3 hour tour that includes tastings of foods like saurkraut soup, and traditional dumplings, as well as locally made drinks including black currant wine and honey wine.
+This Bratislava food tour is a private 3-hour tour that includes tastings of foods like sauerkraut soup, and traditional dumplings, as well as locally made drinks including black currant wine and honey wine.